Lynching of Red Roach: Red Summer of 1919

 This uprising was one of several incidents of civil unrest that spiked during the so-called American Red Summer, of 1919.
 Terrorist attacks on black communities and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some instances, black community groups resisted the attacks, especially in Chicago and Washington DC.
-Most deaths occurred in rural areas during events such as the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and five white people were killed.
+Most deaths occurred in rural areas during events such as the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and five white people were killed.
 Also in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively, and with both having many more non-fatal injuries and extensive property damage reaching into the millions of dollars.